Passengers travelling through Lithuanian Airports must adhere to the following rules:

 - Only the passengers with a valid ticket (or boarding pass) or seeking to purchase a ticket are allowed into the terminal building;

-- All arriving passengers pass the border control.
+- All passengers arriving from non-Schengen countries pass the border control.

 Additional health safety measures